 'This enthralling read will keep you up long into the night' Ruth Ware on The Other Me

 'Inspirational and compelling' Candis Review on How it Ends

 'A stunning writer with deep insight into people, their thoughts and behaviour' NZ Women's Weekly

 A gripping and emotional story which, although set in a past era, has chilling implications for the present day.
 How It Ends is an engrossing read with endearing characters thrust into traumatic circumstances.
 It stayed with me long after the last page as its subject matter is unfortunately still very relevant

 Saskia Sarginson was awarded a distinction in her MA in Creative Writing at Royal Holloway after a BA in English Literature from Cambridge University and a BA in Fashion Design & Communications.
 Before becoming a full-time author, Saskia's writing experience included being a health and beauty editor on women's magazines, a ghost writer for the BBC and Harper Collins and copy-writing and script editing.

-Saskia lives in south London with her four children.
+Saskia lives in south London with her partner and four children.